xenify-io/litepaper/README.md

 **Where:**

-- **URC (User Reward/Cycle):** The reward earned by a specific user in a particular cycle.
+- **URC:** The reward earned by a specific user in a particular cycle.
-- **TCR (Total Cycle Reward):** The total amount of rewards distributed among all users in a particular cycle.
+- **TCR:** The total amount of rewards distributed among all users in a particular cycle.
-- **UBN (User Batch Number):** The total number of batches a specific user has burned during the cycle.
+- **UBN:** The total number of batches a specific user has burned during the cycle.
-- **TBN (Total Batch Number):** The total number of batches burned by all users during the cycle.
+- **TBN:** The total number of batches burned by all users during the cycle.

 The XNF rewards are calculated based on the gas consumed from burning DXN or FENIX.
 This represents the computational expense of executing the transaction.